-I am generally supportive of amnesty for undocumented immigrants, at least those who have grown roots in the United States, and believe that open borders is our global destiny even if it might be insane presently.
+I am generally supportive of amnesty for undocumented immigrants, at least those who have grown roots in the United States, and believe that open borders is our global destiny even if it might be intractable at present.
 I believe that social contracts, including ‘rights’ and ‘obligations’, must be non-local, self-organized, scalable, and with whatsoever membership criteria the social contracts’ organizers desire.

 I support the idea of free, universally-available higher education.
 (It’s feasible!)

-In fact, I am spiritually supportive of most liberal, leftist ideals.
+In fact, I am spiritually supportive of most liberal and leftist ideals.
 However, I believe that these ideals have, for at least the past several decades, been predicated on bad science motivated by hazy, short-sighted moral considerations.
 Paradise on Earth is not as simple as ‘ending racism’ while pretending that racial differences might not exist.
-(As I like to put it, you can’t launch a GPS satellite into orbit and expect it to work if you don’t believe in General Relativity.)
+As I like to put it, you can’t launch a GPS satellite into orbit and expect it to work if you don’t believe in General Relativity.

 At the same time, don’t get me wrong: I am absolutely opposed to deliberate eugenics and paternalistic policies.

-I am not a right-winger; I agree with many of Occupy Wall Street’s sentiments even though I find wealth redistribution for its own sake to be insane.
-You might call me a pragmatic leftist.
+I am not a right-winger; I agree with many of Occupy Wall Street’s sentiments even though I find wealth redistribution for its own sake to be dubious.
+You might call me a realistic leftist.